rlcosta177/mysql-bookshop/setup_and_test.md

 # Lista os livros disponíveis com os respectivos autores
 SELECT la.livros_id AS `ID do Livro`, l.titulo AS `Titulo`, a.nome AS `Nome do Autor` FROM livros_and_autores la
-# Inner Join three tables so that we can display the information correctly
 JOIN livros l ON la.livros_id = l.id
 JOIN autores a ON la.autores_id = a.id
-# Only show the records where stock is higher than 0
 WHERE l.quantidade_em_stock > 0;
 ~~~